Ibn al-Jawzi: Sufism

 Ibn al-Jawzi evidently held that Sufism or tasawwuf was an integral aspect of Islamic practice.
-As has been noted by scholars, his Talbīs Iblīs, which criticizes innovations in all the major Islamic sciences including tafsir and fiqh, is by no means a rejection of Sufism as a whole.
+As has been noted by scholars, his Talbīs Iblīs, which criticizes innovations in all the major Islamic sciences, including tafsir and fiqh, is by no means a rejection of Sufism as a whole.
 On the contrary, the Hanbali jurist wrote many books on the merits of the early mystics and saints, including Manaqib Rabi`a al-`Adawiyya, Manaqib Ma`ruf al-Karkhi, Manaqib Ibrahim ibn Adham, Manaqib Bishr al-Hafi, and others.
 Ibn al-Jawzi was also a staunch supporter of the teachings of Ghazali, and many of the former's works dealing with Sufism are influenced by Ghazali's most famous work, the Iḥyāʾ ʿulūm al-dīn.
-As a matter of fact, Ibn al-Jawzi frequently adopted the actual "methodology and language of" Ghazali in his own works, in addition to writing about the same subject matter.
+As a matter of fact, Ibn al-Jawzi frequently adopted the actual "methodology and language of" Ghazali in his works, in addition to writing about the same subject matter.
 Among the topics Ibn al-Jawzi covered in his mystical works were: the meaning of passionate longing for God; the taking of one's nafs to account for its deeds; the berating of the nafs for its shortcomings; and the castigating of the nafs.

+Creed

+Ibn al-Ahdal (d.
+855/1451) in his Kashf al-Ghata' 'an Haqa'iq al-Tawhid (كشف الغطاء عن حقائق التوحيد) considered him one of the Ash'ari scholars along with Abdul Qadir Gilani.
+However, unlike other Hanbalis, he did not totally reject the mutakalimun and accepted Kalam and Ta'wil when needed depending on the person.